BreezyInterwebs/Analyzing-League/README.md

 | False        | False         | True          | False        | False        | False           | False                | T1 Challengers                | oe:team:6dcacec00a6ba7576c5ab7f30c995cd |           3 |           16 | Lost     |       57629 |            1 | 0.1875   |
 | True         | True          | False         | True         | True         | True            | True                 | Liiv SANDBOX Challengers      | oe:team:5380cdbc2ad2b8082624f48f99f6672 |          16 |            3 | Won      |       71004 |            6 | 5.33333  |
 | False        | True          | False         | True         | True         | True            | True                 | KT Rolster Challengers        | oe:team:b9733b8e8aa341319bbaf1035198a28 |          14 |            5 | Won      |       62868 |            5 | 2.8      |

+##### Quick Note
+If you are well-versed in video game theory, you may ask how a KDR column is possible if deaths=0.
+It is certainly possible that a team can go an entire round without dying (and indeed, the data does show that this happens multiple times.)
+While it is not ideal, I have elected to treat the cases where deaths=0 as deaths=1.
+I believe this is fair, as it is the most accurate KDR for the team that isn't infinity.
+However, this is only for the purposes of the `kdr` column.
+The `teamdeaths` column is left unmodified.

+### Univariate Analysis
+<iframe src="assets/firsttotal_dist.html" width=800 height=600 frameBorder=0></iframe>
+While this univariate analysis may not seem particular interesting, it is the asymmetry that I think shows something unexpected in the data.
+Although there are 7 "firsts" contained within our dataframe, and you would expect data to be paired (for example, one team with 0 "firsts" should have a corresponding opponent of 7 "firsts"), the difference in frequency shows that this is not the case.
+We can say that these milestones are not always achieved within a game.
+### Bivariate Analysis
+<iframe src="assets/gold_firsttotal_dist.html" width=800 height=600 frameBorder=0></iframe>